Supersilentdev/git-portfolio/Readme.md

 * check for repo branches "git branch"
 * create new branch in the repo "git checkout -b Your_new_branch_name"
 * Switch between branches with <code> git checkout Your_branch_name </code> use branch inistials with tab to suggition.
+* make changes to readme and push it to newly created branch.
 *